gjanders/TA-SplunkAdmins/README.md

 Once done the additional logs can be used to determine how often lookups are updated and how big they are

 Tested on Windows & Linux on Splunk 7.x.
+Tested on Splunk on Linux version 8.0.x, 8.2.x

 Lookup Watcher generates a log file is created in `$SPLUNK_HOME/var/log/splunk/` and will also be in the internal index with the name `lookup_watcher.log`